Wineville Chicken Coop murders: Murders

-Gordon Stewart Northcott was born in Bladworth, Saskatchewan and raised in British Columbia, Canada.
-He moved to Los Angeles, California with his parents in 1924.
-Two years later, at the age of 19, Northcott asked his father to purchase a plot of land in the community of Wineville (now Mira Loma), located in Riverside County, where he built a chicken ranch and a house with the help of his father and his nephew, 11-year-old Sanford Clark.
+Gordon Stewart Northcott was born in Bladworth, Saskatchewan, and raised in British Columbia, Canada.
+He moved to Los Angeles, California, with his parents in 1924.
+Two years later, at age 19, Northcott asked his father to purchase a plot of land in the community of Wineville (now Mira Loma), located in Riverside County, where he built a chicken ranch and a house with the help of his father and his nephew, 14-year-old Sanford Clark.
 It was under this pretext that Northcott brought Clark from Bladworth to the U.S. Upon Clark's arrival at the Wineville ranch, Northcott began to physically and sexually abuse him.

 In August 1928, concerned for Clark's welfare, his 19-year-old older sister Jessie visited him at the Wineville ranch.
 Clark told her that he feared for his life and that Northcott had murdered four boys (3 of whom were murdered at his ranch).
-Upon her return to Canada a week later, Jessie informed an American consul of Northcott's crimes.
+Upon her return to Canada a week later, Jessie informed a U.S. consul of Northcott's crimes.
 The consul wrote a letter to the Los Angeles Police Department (LAPD) detailing Jessie's sworn complaint.
 Because there was initially some concern over an immigration issue, the LAPD contacted the United States Immigration Service to determine facts relating to the complaint.

 On August 31, 1928, Immigration Service inspectors Judson F. Shaw and George W. Scallorn visited the ranch.
-Northcott, having seen the agents driving up the long road to his ranch, fled into the treeline at the edge of his property, telling Clark to stall them and threatening to shoot him from the treeline with a rifle if he did not comply.
-For the next two hours, while Clark stalled, Northcott continued running.
+Upon seeing the agents driving up the long road to his ranch, Northcott fled into the treeline at the edge of his property, telling Clark to stall them and threatening to shoot him from the treeline with a rifle if he did not comply.
+For the next two hours while Clark stalled, Northcott continued running.
 Finally, when Clark felt that the agents could protect him, he told them that Northcott had fled.